Planning

 Day 4: move with purpose

 The transfer from Chania toward Heraklion is not an administrative inconvenience.
 It is the day that prevents the itinerary from becoming trapped in the west.
-Stop in Rethymno if the timing is clean.
-If not, move directly and keep the afternoon intact.
+As typical driving time the full Chania–Heraklion run is around two and a half hours on the E75, with Rethymno sitting almost exactly in the middle — roughly an hour and a quarter from either city.
+That midpoint is what makes Rethymno the natural pause: stop there if the timing is clean, walk the old town and harbor for a couple of hours, then continue.
+If the day is already tight, move directly and keep the afternoon intact.

 This is where many itineraries fail: they turn a base change into three half-visits.
 Better to arrive with energy than to collect another blurred town.